 After receiving your certification, you can sign up for the Office of Economic Opportunity‘s registry.

-To do this, go online and complete the application.
+To do this, complete the application online.

 - A registration number.